Shovel-Ready Pilot Grants Program (ShoRe PGP)

 Mentors: Proposals led by junior or “new” investigators (see NIH definition here) must identify a suitable mentor, and include the proposed mentor’s Letter of Support demonstrating his willingness to participate and support the applicant and project.
 Mentors with prior experience as PI on an NIH funded grant are preferred.

 Up to $20,000 (direct costs) may be requested.
 A typical SHoRe grant will support clinical research coordinators, postdoctoral fellows, or graduate students, as well as appropriate amounts for supplies, travel, etc. PI salary is discouraged as faculty release time for this work is expected to be provided as an institutional commitment; the anticipated effort should be indicated in the budget.
 A budget period of up six months may be requested.
-Investigators should plan for funding to begin on or soon after August 15, 2019.
+Investigators should plan for funding to begin on or soon after December 1, 2020.
+PIs should work with institutional ACCEL research officers prior to submission:

 Each ACCEL SHoRe Project will be evaluated via a three-step process.
 In the first step, proposals will be evaluated based on scientific merit as is done in NIH study sections.
 Proposals will be given five scores based on significance, investigators, innovation, approach, and environment (especially as it pertains to the type of research being proposed in relation to established Cores).
 They will then be given an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, as well is its chance of being developed into a full NIH proposal with a high likelihood of success.
 Scores are on a 1 (exceptional) through 9 (poor) scale, following the standard NIH guidelines for reviews of individual (R-type) research grants.
 Proposals will be given another score based on how the scope of work and investigator’s status correspond to the priorities of the ACCEL Program.
 Questions to be addressed include: Has the investigator received previous funding?
 If so, has it been well used?
 Is the research translational?

 In the second step, the ACCEL Executive Committee will then determine which grants to recommend for funding based on the priority scores and the ACCEL mission.
-An addition score based on Community Engagement will be provided by our CEO Core to determine if projects are addressing the health outcomes of Delawareans.
+Additional scores will be provided by our CEO Core to determine if projects are addressing the health outcomes of Delawareans and by BERD to assess experimental design.
 In the third step, final approval for funding will be made by the External Advisory Committee, albeit with NIH approval.

 Preference will be given as follows: